lincarters/blog/src/posts/cv.md

 I primarily write plain CSS and HTML.
 I started at a young age and it's a hobby I keep returning to.
 Now, I am developing my personal website built on 11ty.

 I often read content design related articles.
 The "front of the front-end" intrigues me; the intersection between development, content design and usability.
 I have a weakness for eye-pleasing typography.

----

-- I enjoy writing, but when I do, I don't feel that I'm particularly good at it.
-- I don't often take [photos](photography), but when I do, I quite enjoy it.